AmyE123/GMTK-2022/README.md

 ### UX
 * error messages if you try to deliver something that isn't a product
 * NEW DELIVERY text burst (and full)
+* nobody wants this error message for counter

 ### CORE FUNCTIONALITY
 * Food expiring